-The Company also has separate arrangements with the NRC and is in discussion with third parties for the identification of additional tumor-targeting antibodies for conjugation with DOS47 and testing of the resultant immunoconjugates.
-In the event that antibody candidates worthy of further development are identified, the Company will need to discuss development and licensing with a third party, which licenses may not be available on terms acceptable to the Company or at all.
+The Company continues to reach out to third parties in order to identify and test additional tumor-targeting antibodies for conjugation with DOS47.
+In the event that antibody candidates worthy of further development are identified, the Company will need to discuss development and licensing arrangements, which may not be available on terms acceptable to the Company or at all.

-In fiscal 2012, the Company also entered into a collaborative research agreement with Amorfix Life Science Inc. ("Amorfix") to develop therapeutics against cancers associated with misfolded prion protein.
-As part of this collaboration, Amorfix will provide tumour specific antibodies identified and developed with its ProMIS discovery technology while the Company will utilize its technology to produce antibody-urease conjugates which are toxic to cells.
-In June 2013 Amorfix announced preliminary efficacy results in animal studies of an ovarian cancer conjugate.
-Additional work was conducted in 2014 to evaluate the antibody conjugate.
-Amorfix announced in January 2015 that they are closing their laboratory in Mississauga and plan to relocate to South San Francisco later in the year.
-The Company is in discussions with Amorfix about the move and its impact on the collaboration.
+In fiscal 2012, the Company entered into a collaborative research agreement with Amorfix Life Science Inc. ("Amorfix") to develop therapeutics against cancers associated with misfolded prion protein.
+Amorfix, announced in January 2015, the closing of their laboratory in Mississauga and plans to relocate to San Francisco.
+The Company has suspended all research activity in this project.